-E. Maintenance, Repair & Replacement Reserve Fund (previously the Capital Reserve Fund) (updated 5/22/2019)
+C. Maintenance, Repair & Replacement Reserve Fund (MRR-A) (previously the Capital Reserve Fund)

 1. Purpose:

 This fund shall be used only to maintain, repair or replace existing equipment and facilities as listed in the Component List of the Annual Reserve Study.